 The 2016 change in the net claims provision of the Group's Slovenian non-life insurer was lower year on year.
-The change in the company's provision for claims had a negative effect on the net claims incurred in 2016 (increase in the provision for a hail event in August 2016 - € 2.8 million, a Slovenian fire loss of 2016 - € 1.5 million), while in 2015 it had a positive effect (due to claim payments relating to a 2014 ice damage event).
-The change in reinsurance claims provision had a positive effect in 2016 (increase in reinsurers' share of the claims provision), while in 2015 it had a negative effect owing to a decrease in the reinsurers' share of the claims provision after the settlement of the 2014 ice damage losses.
+The change in the company's provision for claims had a negative effect on the net claims incurred in 2016 (increase in the provision for a hail event in August 2016 - \in 2.8 million, a Slovenian fire loss of 2016 - \in 1.5 million), while in 2015 it had a positive effect (due to claim payments relating to a 2014 ice damage event).

+The change in the reinsurance claims provision had a positive effect in 2016 (increase in reinsurers' share of the claims provision for the same reasons as the increase in the claims provision), while in 2015 it had a negative effect owing to a decrease in the reinsurers' share of the claims provision after the settlement of the 2014 ice damage losses.
 Zavarovalnica Sava settled the 2014 ice damage claims in 2014 and 2015, with the reinsurers' share fully paid in 2015.
 This is the reason behind the different movement of the gross claims provision and the reinsurers' share of the claims provision in 2015; therefore, the net change in the claims provision in 2015 was higher.